IRDC logo

 Treatment: Vermifuges

-The preferred wormer for birds is Flubenvet.
-This vermifuge can be obtained from your vet and the dosage for ducks should be checked with a vet because ducks are not mentioned on the label.
-The white powder comes in a smaller 60g box (1%) which medicates 20kg of food, and a 240g tub (2.5%w/w) which medicates 200 kg of food (chickens and geese).
+The powder dosage for ducks should be checked with a vet because ducks are not mentioned on the label.
+The white powder comes in a 60g box (1%) which medicates 20kg of food.
+Assuming 150g of food per duck per day, this will treat up to 20 ducks.
 The product usually has a very long use-by date.
 It is licensed for birds, and kills all the internal parasites (listed above) at the correct dosage.

 Mixing